 d.
-AML Governance and Culture
+AML Risk

 The Bank has its Money Laundering and Terrorist Financing Prevention Program (MTPP) approved by the Board which needs to be observed by all concerned personnel.
 The Board and Senior Management exercise its oversight function in the effective implementation of the Bank's MTPP which is being managed by the Bank's Compliance Department.
 It also provides for appropriate monitoring, management information system, and effective implementation to ensure that the Bank is not being use as a medium to legitimize proceeds of unlawful activity or to facilitate or finance terrorism.
-AML internal controls and audit is also in place to ensure adequate and effective implementation of the Bank's MTPP.
+AML internal controls and periodic audit/compliance testing is also in place to ensure adequate and effective implementation of the Bank's MTPP.
 The Bank also conducted an annual AML training program for its employees as well as AML orientation program to all newly hired employees.
-The Bank recently acquired a new AML system to enhance the implementation and monitoring of all AML-related concerns especially to analyze customer data and detect suspicious transactions.
+The Bank has an AML automated system to ensure effective and efficient implementation and monitoring of AML-related concerns, including analysis of customer data and detection of suspicious transactions.